kingan1/Reinforcement-Learning/cart_pole/README.md

 Basic reinforcement learning project to balance a pole on top of a cart.

-Designed using Python Machine Learning Second Edition and [bytepawn](https://bytepawn.com/solving-the-cartpole-reinforcement-learning-problem-with-pytorch.html)
+Designed using Python Machine Learning Second Edition and based heavily upon [bytepawn](https://bytepawn.com/solving-the-cartpole-reinforcement-learning-problem-with-pytorch.html)

 ## Progression